- Welcome -

 1. Pay attention to your body, even though your chest may ache and you may be trembling with anxiety or sorrow.

-2. Breathe and watch your breath.
-Follow your breath with your mind as your breath moves through your lungs and your cells bringing much needed oxygen and life force to your body.
+1. Follow your breath with your mind as your breath moves through your lungs and your cells, bringing much-needed oxygen and life force to your body.

 4. If not, simply move.
 Get out of bed or off the couch.

-6. Get your body moving in safe open places.
+6. Get your body moving in safe, open places.
 Keep watching your breath.

 7. Pay attention to what your body notices.

-• Notice different feelings coming through the bottom of your feet as you walk on different kinds of ground.
+1. Notice different feelings coming through the bottom of your feet as you walk on different kinds of ground.

-Pay attention to your skin as you feel the different temperatures and textures of the air.
+2. Pay attention to your skin as you feel the different temperatures and textures of the air.

-Pay attention to your ears and eyes and what you hear and see in the world around you.
+3. Pay attention to your ears and eyes and what you hear and see in the world around you.

 The days right after Christmas are unwritten, uncelebrated, uncategorized.
 They could be like a blank page or blank canvas where you can get yourself grounded and give yourself a new start in a new way.
-You could begin a life where your eating disorder played only a bit part that was about to be written out of the play completely.
+You could begin a life where your eating disorder played only a bit of a part that was about to be written out of the play completely.

-Give yourself the Christmas present you yearn for: a new beginning.
+Give yourself the Christmas present you yearn for - A New Beginning.

-This email address is being protected from spambots.
+For a free telephone consultation, e-mail her at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Add comment